MonsieurPigeon89/ConveyorBeltSimulator/README.md

 			* Luggage
 			* Luggage

-Each conveyor belt runs in a separate thread as an individual component.
+Each conveyor belt runs in a separate thread as an independent component.
 Information exchange between ConveyorBelts and the ConveyorBeltSystem is done via MessageBroker working in a publish-subscribe pattern.
 The publish-subscribe MessageBroker seemed like the best way to handle the communication between the threads.